sarohan/android_kernel_build_script/README.md

 ## To use

 Read the kernel-build.sh source file and give the proper paths and stuff and change whatever you require.
-Recommended you copy the all files and folders except '.git' folder to you kernel source directory.
+Recommended you copy the all files and folders except '.git' folder and README.md to you kernel source directory.
 After that 'cd' to kernel directory and make the scipt executable.